iwilfried/Flutter-Flashcards-Portrait-eBook/docs/widgets.md

 ### shadowColor

-The color of the shadow below the app bar.
+Property used to set the color of the shadow below the app bar.

 ```dart
 Scaffold(